The Revenant (2015 film): Plot

-Glass begins his arduous journey through the wilderness.
-He performs a crude cauterization of his wounds and eludes the pursuing Arikara by jumping into water rapids.
-He later encounters Pawnee refugee Hikuc, who says that "revenge is in the Creator's hands."
-The men share bison meat and travel.
-As a storm approaches, Hikuc constructs a makeshift sweat lodge for a feverish Glass to shelter in.
-After a hallucinogenic experience in the lodge, Glass emerges to discover that his wounds are healing, but French hunters have lynched Hikuc.
-He infiltrates their camp and sees the leader raping Powaqa.
-Glass frees her, and while she castrates her raper, he kills several hunters, and recovers Hikuc's horse.
-The following day, Glass is ambushed and driven over a cliff on his horse by the Arikara.
-He survives the stormy night by eviscerating the dead horse and sheltering inside its carcass.
+Glass starts an arduous journey crawling through the wilderness, bringing Bridger's canteen with him.
+He performs a crude cauterization of his wounds and eludes the pursuing Arikara by jumping into river rapids.
+He encounters Pawnee refugee Hikuc, who tells Glass that "revenge is in the Creator's hands."
+The men share bison meat and travel together.
+As a storm approaches, Hikuc constructs a sweat lodge for the feverish Glass to shelter in.
+After a hallucinogenic experience in the lodge, Glass emerges to discover that French Canadian hunters have lynched Hikuc.
+Glass infiltrates the hunters' camp and sees their leader, Toussaint, raping Powaqa.
+Glass frees her; with a knife provided by Glass, she threatens Toussaint with castration to silence him from alerting the other Frenchmen and then flees while Glass kills several hunters and recovers Hikuc's horse, leaving Bridger's canteen behind.
+The following day, Glass is ambushed by the Arikara and drives over a cliff on his horse as he escapes their pursuit.
+He survives the night by disemboweling the dead horse and sheltering nude inside its carcass.

-A frightened French survivor staggers into Fort Kiowa, and Bridger recognizes his spiral engraved canteen as Glass'.
-Believing that it might be a surviving Hawk, Henry organizes a search party.
-Realizing that Glass is alive, Fitzgerald empties the outpost's safe and flees.
+A French survivor staggers into Fort Kiowa, and Bridger recognizes the man's spiral-engraved canteen.
+Believing that it was stolen, Henry organizes a search party.
+Fitzgerald, realizing that Glass is alive, empties the outpost's safe and flees, intending to reach Texas.
 The search party finds the exhausted Glass.
-Furious, Henry orders the arrest of Bridger, but Glass vouches for Bridger by stating that he was not present when Fitzgerald murdered Hawk and he was later deceived and threatened by the higher-ranking Fitzgerald.
+Furious, Henry orders the arrest of Bridger upon returning to the fort, but Glass vouches for him, saying Bridger was deceived by Fitzgerald, who murdered Hawk.
 Glass and Henry set out in pursuit of Fitzgerald.

 After the two men split up, Fitzgerald ambushes, kills, and scalps Henry.
-Glass finds Henry's corpse, places it on his horse in an attempt to act as a decoy, and shoots Fitzgerald in the arm.
+Glass props up Henry's corpse on his horse to act as a decoy, taking its place himself to ambush Fitzgerald and shoot him in the shoulder.
 He pursues Fitzgerald to a riverbank, where they engage in a brutal fight.
 Glass is about to kill Fitzgerald, but he spots a band of Arikara downstream.
 He remembers Hikuc's words and pushes Fitzgerald downstream into the hands of the Arikara.
-Their chief Elk Dog kills and scalps Fitzgerald, and the Arikara (who have found Powaqa) spare Glass.
+Their chief, Elk Dog, kills Fitzgerald by stabbing him in the head and then scalps his body, and the Arikara (who have found Powaqa) spare Glass.
 Glass retreats into the mountains, where he is visited by his wife's spirit.